Stmol/vkphotos/README.md

 - Obtain your VK app ID and insert it into `AppDelegate.swift`
 - Run Carthage: ```$ carthage update --platform ios```
 - Install Firebase SDK: [documentation](https://firebase.google.com/docs/ios/setup#frameworks) *(or just mute all Analytics calls, you probably dont need it)*
+- ...
+- *and unfortunately no matter how perfect you are all done you will not be able to run the application in the simulator*

 ## Why app doesn't display anything when running in simulator? (or just crash)